decyphertek-io/decyphertek/docs/technotes/Droidian.md

 Can install kubernetes / docker on LXC and run lite dev applications.

 * Can it run lxc , install qemu , then install BlissOS ?
+* Build LXC images from your computer, save to github repo , and pull custom LXC continer to phone in one command.

 Steam:
 -----